Kakadu999/PyFuzzer/README.md

 - Blacklisting, to avoid some directory names
 - Page length threshold and minimum blacklist, everything between these two values are blacklisted
+- Create a tree view at the end of a scan